l7mp/stunner/README.md

   egress:
   # Allow only this rule, everything else is denied
   - to:
-    # Choose the media server
+    # Choose the media server pods as destination
     - podSelector:
         matchLabels:
           app: kms
     ports:
-    # Only UDP ports 10000-20000 are allowed
+    # Only UDP ports 10000-20000 are allowed between
+    #   the source-destination pairs
     - protocol: UDP
       port: 10000
       endPort: 20000